Tissa Weeratunga: Field command

 On 1 September 1968, he was appointed the acting commanding officer of the 1st Battalion of the Gemunu Watch.
 He was promoted to the rank of lieutenant colonel on 1 October 1969 and confirmed as the Commanding Officer.
 Later he took command of the Ceylon Army General Service Corps and the Ceylon Army Pioneer Corps.
 With the outbreak of the 1971 Insurrection, he was appointed Military Coordinating Officer of the Monaragala District on 15 August 1971 and thereafter served as Military Coordinating Officer of the Kurunegala District from 16 April 1972 to 7 May 1972.

-On 1 November 1972 he was appointed Commander, Task Force Anti Illicit Immigration (TAFII) in Jaffna serving till 1 March 1976, having been promoted to the rank of colonel on 1 January 1974.
+On 1 December 1972 he was appointed Commander, Task Force Anti Illicit Immigration (TAFII) in Jaffna serving till 1 March 1976, having been promoted to the rank of colonel on 1 January 1974.
 On 1 March 1976, he was appointed Commander Western Command and later made Director Operations and Training at Army Headquarters on 15 September 1977.
 On 1 December 1977, he was promoted to the rank of brigadier and appointed Inspector of Training of the Army.
-He attended the National Defence College, India and on his returned he served as Competent Authority for Sri Lanka Airports.
+He attended the National Defence College, India and on his return he served as Competent Authority for Sri Lanka Airports.

 Higher command

 On 18 March 1979, he was appointed Chief of Staff of the Sri Lanka Army.
-Concurrently, Brigadier Weeratunga was then tasked by President J. R. Jayawardene to clamp down on the Tamil militancy that was taking root in Jaffna and was dispatched to Jaffna as Commander Security Forces - Jaffna, with extensive powers under the provisions of Prevention of Terrorism (Special Provisions) Act No: 48 of 1979.
-From 13 July 1979 to 31 December 1979, Brigadier Weeratunga lead extensive operations to route out the elements of Tamil militant groups forcing them to take refuge in India and reducing their terrorist activity.
+Concurrently, Brigadier Weeratunga was then tasked by President J. R. Jayawardene to clamp down on the Tamil militancy that was taking root in Jaffna and was dispatched to Jaffna as Overall Operational Commander, with extensive powers under the provisions of Prevention of Terrorism (Special Provisions) Act No: 48 of 1979.
+From 13 July 1979 to 31 December 1979, Brigadier Weeratunga led extensive operations to root out the elements of Tamil militant groups forcing them to take refuge in India and reducing their terrorist activity.

 He was promoted to the rank of major general and made Commander of the Sri Lankan Army on 14 October 1981, and held the post till 2 November 1985.
-His tuner marked the start of the Sri Lankan Civil War with the LTTE ambush of the army patrol Four Four Bravo in July 1983.
+His tenure marked the start of the Sri Lankan Civil War with the LTTE ambush of the army patrol Four Four Bravo in July 1983.
 He undertook several reforms in the army, including the formation of the Gajaba Regiment and undertaking the rapid expansion of the army to cope with the civil war.

-He was promoted to the rank of lieutenant general and appointed as the first general officer commanding of the Joint Operation Command on 11 February 1985 to co-ordinate army, navy and air force counter-terrorist operations in the north and east of Sri Lanka.
+He was promoted to the rank of lieutenant general and appointed the first general officer commanding of the Joint Operation Command on 11 February 1985 to co-ordinate army, navy and air force counter-terrorist operations in the north and east of Sri Lanka.
 He retired from the army on 29 August 1985 and was promoted to the rank of general on the same day.
 Brigadier Cyril Ranatunga was brought out of retirement with the rank of lieutenant general to succeed General Weeratunga.